p4rkerw/qpcr_design/mm10_Dclk1-ex2-L.md

 Reverse primer  1    ATCCGAGAGAGTTCGGGTCA  20
 Template        699  ....................
 680
 ```
-Use ucsc blat to make sure they align where you expect them to align (ie exon 2).
+Use ucsc blat or in-silico pcr tool to make sure they align where you expect them to align (ie exon 2).

 Results for forward and reverse primer
 ```